wix-incubator/codio/vscode/README.md

 ## API - 0.1.0

 At its core, Codio is a project meant to be used as infrastructure for other projects.
-As such it exposes the following API for other extensions to use:
+It exposes the following API for other extensions to use:

 `recordCodio(destination?: Uri, workspaceRoot?: Uri): void` - Records a Codio. `destionation` specifices where the codio should be saved. `workspaceRoot` lets codio know what is the relative root path.
 This is required if you want to replay the recording on the same project.